Learning Disabilities in NYC

 Something isn't adding up.
 And you're right to trust your instincts.

-Signs Your Child Might Need Testing
+Signs You or Your Child Might Need Testing

 ✓ Smart in some ways, struggling in others Articulate and creative, but reading is inexplicably hard.
 Understands math concepts but can't remember basic facts.
 Brilliant ideas but can't get them on paper.